immersive-arts/Blimpy/readme.md

 To send Optitracks native NATNET protocoll to the manager and SPARCK, the [NatNetThree2OSC](https://github.com/tecartlab/app_NetNatThree2OSC) application is used.

+# Additional info

+some additional info might be found on this [miro board](https://miro.com/app/board/o9J_lFMUi0Q=/), though ultimatly all data should be find its way into this repo.

 # Licenses

 All text and pictures are licensed under  ![CC-BY-NC](https://licensebuttons.net/l/by-nc/2.0/88x31.png)